AndalYLP/alt-farmer-detector/README.md

 > [!NOTE]
 > The bot will only send a notification if the player is playing
 > [Roblox BedWars](https://www.roblox.com/games/6872265039/Enchants-BedWars).
+> You can change the default game in the [constants file](src/config/constants.py) or
-> If you want it to send for every game you can use
+> if you want it to send for every game you can use
 > `/reports mute other_game:False`